rikuto-mikado/nodejs-lesson-22/README.md

 - **Variables, loops, conditionals** - all built into Pug

 **Most important concept:** Template inheritance lets you write common HTML (header, nav, footer) **once** and reuse it everywhere, making maintenance much easier!

+---

+## Memo

+This lesson's core concept is **template inheritance** using `extends` + `block`.
+The parent template defines the common structure (header, navigation) with `block` placeholders, and child templates fill those placeholders with unique content.
+This eliminates code duplication - instead of repeating 150 lines of HTML in every file, you write it once in the parent and each child only needs 10-20 lines of unique content.